RiKIM1/Projects/README.md

 Methodology follows Paul Pignataro's Financial Modeling & Valuation (Wiley Finance).

-Key features:
+##Key features:
 - Revenue breakdown by segment (Automotive, Energy Generation, Services)
 - EBITDA/EBIT/EBT margin analysis
 - Working capital and CAPEX modeling
 - Forward projections using historical averages, analyst consensus, and key assumptions supported by institution reports (like JPMorgan) and professional investors who are closely monitoring Tesla.

-# 2. SQL-based FP&A Budget vs. Actual – Data Validation (Phase 1-2)
+# 2. SQL-based FP&A Budget vs. Actual

+## Phase 1 and 2: Data Validation

 📌 Project Overview
 These are the first and second phases of a financial planning and analysis (FP&A) project designed to showcase data validation, SQL proficiency, and business acumen.